 The South Korean government has said it will strengthen the chip supply chain partnership with the US.

-Taiwan Semiconductor Manufacturing Company (TSMC), the world’s largest chipmaker, has already submitted its answers to the US sans customers’ detailed information, according to reports.
+According to reports, Taiwan Semiconductor Manufacturing Company (TSMC), the world’s largest chipmaker, has already submitted its answers to the US sans customers’ detailed information.

 “We are internally reviewing the matter and are in close talks with the (South Korean) government,” said SK Hynix CEO Lee Seok-hee, who also attended the event.